 I don’t like to pick favourite salads, but let’s just say this one would be right up there!
 The combination of flavours is just a winner.
 It starts with ripe, firm Fall pears and is combined with dried cranberries, pecans, goat cheese and bacon.
 Yes, bacon is the perfect salty note in this salad and it pairs so well with the other flavours.
 It also provides a bit more heartiness for Fall.

-Likewise, don’t dress the salad too far ahead, as it will get soggy.
-I try to have everything chopped and ready, but stored separately, then brought together, tossed and dressed shortly before serving.
+Don’t dress the salad too far ahead, as it will get soggy.
+I try to have everything chopped and ready, but stored separately, then I just bring them together, toss and dress shortly before serving.

-I love this salad for lunch, on it’s own, or for dinner, with something simple on the side.
+I love this salad for lunch, on it’s own, or for dinner, with something simple liked grilled chicken or pork.

 For entertaining, maybe pair this lovely salad with pork tenderloin, roasted up with a simple balsamic glaze and sliced.
 Here are a few from the Seasons & Suppers archives …

-- 1 head leafy romaine lettuce chopped in to bite-sized pieces
+- 1 head romaine lettuce, chopped in to bite-sized pieces

-- 5 slices bacon cooked, cooled and crumbled
+- 3 slices bacon, cooked, cooled and crumbled

 - 1/2 cup dried cranberries

-- 2 pears cored removed and roughly chopped (peeled or un-peeled)
+- 2 medium pears, core removed and roughly chopped (peeled or un-peeled)

 Poppy Seed Salad Dressing:

-Add chopped romaine to salad bowl.
-Top with dried cranberries, pecans, chopped pear and crumbled goat cheese.
+- Add chopped romaine to salad bowl.
+Top with dried cranberries, pecans, chopped pear, bacon and crumbled goat cheese.
 Drizzle with some of the poppy seed dressing.
 Toss to combine, adding more dressing if needed.